sorenmulli/danoliterate-frontend/dano_leaderboard/assets/hello.md

 ## :blue[What] is this?
-This site presents the :sparkles: Danoliterate Generative Large Language Model Benchmark :sparkles:, benchmark how well models like ChatGPT, LlaMa or Mistral perform in Danish across different evaluation scenarios.
+This site presents the :sparkles: Danoliterate Generative Large Language Model Benchmark :sparkles:, evaluating how well models like ChatGPT, Claude, LlaMa or Mistral perform in Danish across different use scenarios.

 ## :blue[Where] can I see it?
 Select 🏆 Leaderboard in the left sidebar to see how the models were ranked.